 - 2. All financial aid applicants are required to apply for government student financial assistance. - 3.
-The program requires a student to have a good credit rating.
+An acceptable credit rating is necessary to access certain forms of financial assistance, such as a line of credit from one of our preferred lenders or a government loan.